 - loss of consortium;

 Medical expenses that result from an accident can be extremely expensive.
 Your medical bills will likely be in the hundreds of thousands of dollars, and these expenses alone could exceed what you would receive in compensatory damages for your injuries.
 If the drunk driver who injured you was uninsured or underinsured, you can turn to us for help.

 Our firm has wide-ranging resources and the ability to pursue full compensation on your behalf.
 A drunk driver who hits a pedestrian often leaves him or her with massive medical bills that require thousands of dollars in payments every month.

-If after an accident from a drink driving accident you are left with questions, many auto insurance claim adjusters will attempt to rush you into making a quick decision.
+If, after an accident from a drunk driving wreck, you are left with questions, many auto insurance claim adjusters will attempt to rush you into making a quick decision.

-What do I do if a Nevada Drunk Driver Hit Me?
+What Do I Do if a Las Vegas Drunk Driver Hit Me?

 Have you recently been involved in an automobile accident that resulted in serious injury with a drunk driver?

-When you are hit by a drunk driver in Nevada, it’s important to know what to do immediately.
+When you are hit by a drunk driver, it’s important to know what to do immediately.
 The first thing you should do is call 911 and report the car that has hit you.
 The police will probably want to take a statement from you as well.
 If possible, they may also want you to wait next to your vehicle for them to arrive.